-Consider a time and click to schedule an Initial Consult or Intake appointment.
-If able to accommodate as requested, you will receive an email to confirm.
-If not, I will be in touch to offer some alternatives.
+You can schedule an Intake appointment. through this link.
+If I am able to accommodate as requested, you will receive an email to confirm.
+If not, I will be in touch to offer alternative time.
 Looking forward to hearing from you!

 –I worked as a counselor / adult educator at Prince of Peace Catholic Church in nearby Taylors, SC and have performed the work of a pastoral counselor throughout my professional career.